mrgnhnt96/revali/doc-site/docs/constructs/overview.md

 :::

 :::caution
-While you can have multiple build constructs, you'll need to ensure they do not conflict with each other.
+While you can have multiple build constructs, be careful that they do not conflict with each other's outputs.
 :::